 But first General Capron asked his friend Louis Bohmer who was running his own Nursery in Rochester NY to join him.
-What a thrill to see Louis Bohmer, a German horticulturalist who once was the gardener of the royal garden in Belgium step out from the stagecoach behind General Capron.
+What a thrill to see Louis Bohmer, a German horticulturalist who once was the head gardener of the royal garden in Hanover, Germany, step out from the stagecoach behind General Capron.

 "Mr. Bohemer, oh my!
 Because you went to Japan to help General Capron and later started your own nursery in 1882 in Yokohama, and sold Taiho Chiku, I became a flutemaker!
 Your manager and plant collector Uhei Suzuki who had lived in the south of Japan where our bamboo had settled in from China, must have brought it to your nursery.
 I know it traveled by the Mail steamer to San Francisco and then by train to Florida.”
 A funny smile came over Bohemer’s face as he stepped down.

 Then suddenly my breath was almost stolen away when Suzuki popped his head out from the coach and dismounted and bowed.
 I did too and said.
 "Oh sir, you are responsible for my flute career!
 We held our hands together smiling and bowing about 3 times.
 Please join our guests.
 Thank you for coming.”
-As General Capron walked I could see his old age.
+As General Capron walked stiffly, I could see his old age.
 He was the founder of Laurel Maryland where a cousin of mine later would be the mayor.
 After his return from Japan he went to celebrate the inauguration of the Washington Monument February 21st.
 It was a freezing 12 degrees outside and a wet day in 1885.
 General Capron was now 80 and he suffered a stroke and passed the next day.
 But it was General Capron who got the ball rolling to get Boehmer to Japan to connect with Suzuki and bring me my bamboo.